Regular walking on safe, even surfaces can improve circulation and reduce neuropathy symptoms.

 - Cause Injuries: Weakness or numbness in the feet can increase the risk of blisters, sores, or falls.

 Listen to your body and adjust your walking routine based on how you feel.
 Aim for consistency rather than intensity.
+If you experience sharp pain, increased numbness, or loss of balance during or after walks, stop immediately and consult your healthcare provider before continuing.

 How Far Should You Walk With Neuropathy?